 An important point is that the CIS controls focus on protecting an organisation's internal security systems rather than explaining how to defend against specific, detailed cyber-attacks.
 This means the CIS controls aren't foolproof and all-encompassing.
 Instead, they're a starting point to improve cybersecurity.

 What Is the History of the CIS Controls?

 CIS first started working on the controls back in 2008 alongside various governmental institutions, companies, and other organisations — it was a grassroots movement that sprang up due to the need for security.

-The trigger was a security breach of the US defence base, which also took place in 2008.
+The trigger was a of the US defence base, which also took place in 2008.
 It was the most significant data loss a US military computer had ever seen.
 Therefore, it highlighted the importance of establishing solid cyber defence procedures.

 Let's have a quick overview of what they are and why they matter.

 CIS Control 1: Inventory and Control of Enterprise Assets

 Control number one focuses on , a category that includes Internet of Things devices and all hardware.
 Previous versions of the CIS controls only cared about servers, which was too limiting for today's infrastructure.